Illegal configuration-file syntax in META-INF/services/javax.xml.xpath.XPathFactory

 ServiceConfigurationError: javax.xml.xpath.XPathFactory: jar:file:/tmp/lib/Saxon-HE-9.5.1-3.jar!/META-INF/services/javax.xml.xpath.XPathFactory:2: Illegal configuration-file syntax

-#1 Updated by Michael Kay about 6 years ago
+#1 Updated by Michael Kay over 6 years ago

 Further information on the history of this problem can be found here: